alastairmoody-madeye/Engineering-Ladders/README.md

 ## Engineering Director

 This last path is meant for team members who spend all of their time focusing on improving the team to better serve our customers.
-The primary system for team members on this path is the management program that includes training programs, stragegic alignment of improvement plans, coaching programs, feedback regimens, etc.
+The primary system for team members on this path is the management program that includes training programs, strategic alignment of improvement plans, coaching programs, feedback regimens, etc.
 * [**Engineering Director**](Engineering-Director.md)

-If you are confused about the difference between a [Software Director](Software-Director.md) and an [Engineering Director](Engineering-Director.md), please refer to the [Software Directror vs Engineering Director](Comparison-Software-Director-Engineering-Director.md) page for a detailed comparison.
+If you are confused about the difference between a [Software Director](Software-Director.md) and an [Engineering Director](Engineering-Director.md), please refer to the [Software Director vs Engineering Director](Comparison-Software-Director-Engineering-Director.md) page for a detailed comparison.

 ### Engineers
 (click on position name for more details)